-“God strengthens and uses those with clean hands” Bill Gallatin
+“God uses those with clean hands” Pastor Bill

-The Lord is the One who cleans us all.
+The Lord is the One who cleanses us all.
 We approach the cross of Christ in a state of filthy unworthiness.
-Even the kindest and gentlest people we know all fall short of the glory and holiness of God on their own merit.
-God’s standards of holiness are high above anything achievable by human nature alone.
-But through Christ and the gift of faith, each of us is given God’s own righteousness.
+Even the kindest and gentlest people we know fall short of the glory and holiness of God strictly upon their own merit.
+God’s standards of holiness are much higher than anything achievable by human nature alone.
+But through Christ and the gift of faith, each believer is given God’s own righteousness.
 This is something we could never hope to achieve on our own.

-No longer separated from God by sin, He has reconciled each of us to Himself through Christ’s sacrificial death on the cross and resurrection from the dead on the third day.
+No longer separated from God by sin, He has reconciled each of us to Himself through Christ’s sacrificial death on the cross and resurrection from the dead.

-God grants us His righteousness and makes us clean.
-But it doesn’t take us too long after this to figure out that there are still many human imperfections and shortcomings in my character, and that these will eventually show up in my thoughts, words, and actions.
+God grants us His righteousness and makes us clean when we believe in and receive Jesus into our hearts.
+But it doesn’t take us too long after this to realize that there are still many imperfections and shortcomings in my character, and that these will eventually show up in my thoughts, words, and actions.

-The prophet Isaiah pointed out to Israel some of the ways that we fall short of God’s glory, and these can still cause a root of bitterness in our hearts today.
-While we may not have actual blood on our hands, Jesus pointed out in the Sermon on the Mount that anger at a sister or brother can be regarded in the Lord’s eyes as the same as us committing a physical act of violence against them.
-Iniquity, or wicked thoughts and desires, can be hidden from others in our hearts but can never be hidden from God.
+The prophet Isaiah pointed out to Israel some of the ways that we fall all short of God’s glory, and seeds of these can still cause a root of bitterness in our hearts today.
+While we may not have actual blood on our hands, Jesus pointed out in the Sermon on the Mount that anger at a sister or brother can be regarded in the Lord’s eyes as the same as us having committed a physical act of violence against them.
+Iniquity, or wicked thoughts and desires, can be hidden away from others in our hearts, but can never be hidden from God.

 2 But your iniquities have separated you from your God;